asim-khan2/JobTrackAI/README.md

-This Machine Learning model predicts whether a student will get placed based on various academic cgpa, iq factors.
+This Machine Learning model predicts whether a student will get placed based on various factors such as academic CGPA and IQ.
 <br>
 MY name is MOHAMMAD ASIM
 <br>